kelloggm/cs-490-website/about.md

 it would be illegal to copy code from a competing company working on a similar product.

-# Consquences of Violating the Collaboration Policy
+# Consequences of Violating the Collaboration Policy

 (From the University)